-BUA4305 BIG DATA ANALYTICS- HADOOP L T P C Version 1.1 Latest Approved 2 0 2 3 Pre-requisites/Exposure and standard and a standard and apply the - 1 Co-requisites and Anna Managara Anna Anna Anna
+BUA4305 BIG DATA ANALYTICS- HADOOP L Т P С

+Version 1.1 Latest Approved 2 0 2 3

+Pre-requisites/Exposure

+Co-requisites

 This course familiarizes the students on how to perform analytical operations on structured and unstructured data to gain insights from data processed through Hadoop.
 This offers a specialization on Big Data Platform and its use cases providing an overview of Apache Hadoop.